opinion

 Exclusivity: Getting Personal

 The most ego-bolstering experience you can give a fan is making them feel like you have seen, recognized and chosen them — like they are part of an elite group.
 Inspiring that feeling starts with framing fan interactions around limited access, secrecy and personal attention.
-Words like “private,” “exclusive content” or “just for you” convey a sense of ownership — a major trigger for spending.
+Words like “private,” “exclusive content” or “just for you” convey a sense of ownership — and encourage spending.

 Keep notes about individual fans.
 Record their birthdays as well as their favorite colors, fetishes, poses and body parts.
 When a new member joins, drop in little “getting to know you” questions or post polls on your platform wall, taking note of how different members reply.
-For efficiency, populate lists of fans with similar interests to batch messages.
+For efficiency, make lists of fans with similar interests for batch messaging.

 Refer to previous messages or purchases they’ve made, maybe mentioning a trip they went on or a video they especially liked.
-Callbacks in your messages like “I know you really like me in red lingerie, so I thought I’d send you this new video first!” will produce an instant dopamine hit and make the fan feel seen and heard, likely leading to more spending.
+Callbacks in your messages like “I know you really like me in red lingerie, so I thought I’d send you this new video first!” will produce an instant dopamine hit and make the fan feel seen and heard.
 Use their names in messages, including audio if you’re able.
-This will train them to upgrade, purchasing premium content personalized with their name.
+This will motivate to upgrade, purchasing premium content personalized with their name.

 Curating a VIP Experience